Family & children arbitration

 About the child and family arbitration process

-Arbitration is a confidential process (judgements are not reported on) and can be carried out on a timescale and in a location that is suited to the parties involved, rather than being limited to the schedule and venues operated by the Courts.
-Arbitration gives all parties involved a level of autonomy with regard to the situation, as they are able to choose the arbitrator who will make the final decision.
-For these reasons, arbitration is seen as a worthwhile option for many families who want to get the child-related dispute settled as quickly and effectively as possible, without the need for a court case.
+Arbitration is a confidential process (judgements are not reported on) and can be carried out at times and in a location that is suited to the parties involved, rather than being limited to the schedule and venues operated by the Courts.
+Arbitration gives all parties involved a level of autonomy in the process adopted, the issues decided upon and who is appointed as the arbitrator to make the final decision.
+For these reasons, arbitration is seen as a helpful option for many families who want to get the child-related disputes settled as quickly and effectively as possible.

-If the case is considered as suitable for child arbitration, this type of dispute resolution can be used to determine things such as child arrangements (or changing existing arrangements), outline the specifics of contact arrangements, holiday contact, where they go to school, whether they should undergo certain medical treatments and can also now (since being updated in April 2020) determine issues around children going on holidays abroad or permanently moving to specified countries and jurisdictions.
+Child arbitration can be used to determine issues such as child arrangements including who the children shall live with and spend time with (known previously as residence and contact arrangements), holiday arrangements, where the children go to school, whether they should undergo certain medical treatments and can also determine issues around children leaving the country to holiday abroad or permanently moving to specified countries and jurisdictions.

-The arbitration itself can be carried out either by way of hearings or by paper determination (i.e. by letter rather than meeting in person) or a combination of the two.
-This has to be agreed by all parties before the process can begin and with everyone agreeing to abide by the final decision, there are very few grounds to appeal afterwards.
+Arbitration can be carried out either by way of hearings or on paper (i.e. by filing certain documentation rather than meeting in person) or a combination of the two.
+Each parent has to agree before the process can begin and everyone has to agree to abide by the final decision.
+Therefore there are very few grounds to appeal afterwards.

-The arbitrator will usually suggest an initial meeting at the start of the process, to discuss the specific issues and scope that the arbitration will be required to cover.
+The arbitrator will usually suggest an initial meeting at the start of the process, to discuss the specific issues and the scope of the arbitration process.
 Once this has been determined and all parties agree to the terms and conditions of the arbitrator, the process can commence.

-If appropriate, the arbitrator can ask the parties involved to instruct an independent social worker to find out the feelings and wishes of the child or children that is the subject of the dispute, to ensure that their voice is part of the arbitration process.
+If appropriate, the arbitrator can ask the parties involved to instruct an independent social worker to find out the wishes and feelings of the child and children, to ensure that their voice is part of the process.

-There may be several sessions if experts are required to provide statements or evidence as well as each party presenting their own evidence.
-Once all of the evidence has been heard, the arbitrator will make their decision on the case.
+There may be several hearings if experts are required to provide reports or evidence, and each party will present their own evidence.
+Once all of the evidence has been heard, the arbitrator will make their binding decision on the case.

 We are here to help